waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Status: Blocked - Main Quest Progression Halted
 - **Primary Blockers:** I cannot get SURF or the 'special medicine' for the sick Ampharos.
 All main quest paths are blocked.
-- **Current Plan:** I have now created my `Systematic Explorer` and `Route Exploration Planner` agents to automate exploration.
-My `city_exploration_planner` agent is currently failing due to server issues, so I will use my `multi_stop_pathfinder` tool as a backup.
-I will now begin a systematic exploration of Goldenrod City to find new leads.
+- **Current Plan:** With my main quests stalled, I will begin a systematic exploration of Goldenrod City to find new leads.
+I will use my `multi_stop_pathfinder` tool to generate an efficient route to visit all points of interest.

 # My Custom Toolkit: Philosophy & Tools